California Best Places to Retire - A Guide

 Retirement Income Exemptions.
 Social security benefits are excluded from state income tax in California.

-Social security exemption.
+Social security are pension exemptions.
 Social security is exempt.
+All pensions including military are taxed.

 Sales Tax: Sales tax is 6.5% and the county adds an additional 1%.
 With local sales taxes, the tax can be as high as 10%, one of the highest of any state (localities can add another 2.5%).